Charleston Lowcountry Festivals: 6 Events for Southern Food and Fun

-Also in April, the Lowcountry Strawberry Festival offers u-pick fields full of berries paired with family-friendly events.
-Pick baskets full of strawberries, and enjoy fair rides and activities for all ages.
 Rides range from a calm carousel to bouncy slides and thrills.
-In addition, attend the Miss Berry Princess, strawberry recipe contest and strawberry pie eating contests.
-Don’t forget to stop by the petting zoo and watch dogs perform special tricks.
+Don’t leave without attending the Miss Berry Princess, strawberry recipe contest and strawberry pie eating contests.
+Then stop by the petting zoo and watch dogs perform special tricks.

 Info: Boone Hall Plantation, Strawberry Festival tickets

 In September, music lovers from all over attend Lowcountry Jazz Festival presented by Closing the Gap in Health Care.
 The event brings together jazz performers and guests to celebrate music and discuss important health issues.
 Along with music and education, the event recognizes outstanding musicians and healthcare advocates in the community.

 Info: North Charleston Performing Arts Center, Jazz Festival tickets

 Lowcountry Hoedown (November or December)

 Love bluegrass and cowboys?
 Head to Lowcountry Hoedown, an evening packed full of Southern entertainment and flavor.
 Held in November, this festival features brews, bourbon, barbecue and more goodies.

 While eating and drinking, hear live bands and grab a partner to two-step the night away.
 Other things to do include cowboy hat toss, photo booth pics and mechanical bull rides.